LWJ1982/Quintet-Sandbox/README.md

 ### Terraform (Provision of infrasture)
-Write the Terraform script to be used in the CD pipeline DevOps lifecycle check in local device
+Using Terraform in CI/CD pipelines is a common practice for automating infrastructure provisioning and management.
+Write the Terraform script to be used in the CD pipeline
+DevOps lifecycle check in local device
 - Build
 - Test